maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 Thus, to determine the separation between two expressions, `A` and `B`, in an expressions-events graph:
 1. Compute the past causal cones of both `A` and `B`.
 2. Compute the intersection between the causal cones.
-3. Take all vertices with out-degree zero (the future boundary of the intersection).
+3. Consider all vertices with out-degree zero (the future boundary of the intersection):
-4. If the boundary contains either `A` and `B`, they are timelike separated.
+  * If the boundary contains either `A` and `B`, they are timelike separated
-5. If any vertices on the boundary are expression-vertices, they are branchlike separated.
+  * If any vertices on the boundary are expression-vertices, they are branchlike separated
-6. Otherwise, all vertices on the boundary are event-vertices, and they are spacelike separated.
+  * Otherwise, all vertices on the boundary are event-vertices, and they are spacelike separated

 ## Spacelike-Only Local Multiway System